 Call to ask about next steps

-Speak with your Case Manager, or if you don't have one, call the community access line.
-We ask a few question sto learn what support you need day-to-day.
+Speak with your Case Manager, or if you don't have one, call the Community Access Line.
+They will discuss what support you need day-to-day and what services may meet your needs.

 How it works